ching-yao-lin/stock-price-prediction-though-text-mining/README.md

 ![](/images/death_cross.png)

 # (Eng Ver.)
 Stock Price Prediction through Text Mining
-This project attemps to predict stock prices using text-mining techniques.
+This project attemps to predict stock prices using text-mining techniques.<br>
-Project Goal: Tell investors whether and when a stock price is likely to rise, hold, or fall.
+Project Goal: Tell investors whether and when a stock price is likely to rise, hold, or fall.<br>
+The main code is presented in `股價預測.ipynb`<br>

 **The core technique of this project: Extract keywords about Golden-Crosses and Death-Crosses**
 * Find the documents occurred within n days before Golden-Crosses and Death-Crosses